maratai/craftery/nonfiction/languages_linguistics.md

 - Peter Ladefoged. *A Course in Phonetics*, 3rd ed.
 - Peter Ladefoged and Sandra Ferrari Disner. *Vowels and Consonants*, 3rd ed.

+# Lovari
+One (?) of the Romnani languages.
+(Apologies; I've had trouble finding reliable information.)

+- Mozes F. Heinschink and Daniel Krasa. *Lehrbuch des Lovari*.
+I *think* the language of instruction/documentation is German (Deutsch).

 # Sign Languages, General
 - Linda Uyechi. *The Geometry of Visual Phonology*.